-During her stay at Hamlin, each patient has access to numeracy and literacy classes.
-Hamlin teachers are dedicated to Dr Hamlin’s model of holistic care.
+During her stay at Hamlin, each patient has access to numeracy and literacy classes, to help them thrive in their new life after treatment.

 Good nutrition is an essential part of healing and recovery.
-Our patients are given hearty, traditional Ethiopian food during their stay with us.
+Our patients are given healthy, traditional Ethiopian food during their stay with us.

 Our patient’s healing starts as soon as she arrives, when she is given a nightgown and slippers to wear during her stay.
 On the day she leaves, she is presented with a new dress to celebrate her return home.